Update: 'Frustrating and disappointing' that latest Brexit talks have stalled - Simon Coveney

 It is understood Mrs Foster will seek to strike a conciliatory tone with Mr Varadkar after a year that has seen relations between the pair fray over Brexit.

-On her visit to the Irish capital, Mrs Foster will also meet Fianna Fáil leader Micheál Martin.
+On her visit to Dublin, Mrs Foster will also meet Fianna Fáil leader Micheál Martin.

 - PA & Digital Desk